HL7/davinci-pct/input/pagecontent/formal_specification.md

 </blockquote>

 Notes:
-* The returned davinci-pct-aeob SHALL include the current results for all submitted items.
+* The returned davinci-pct-aeob SHALL include the current results for all submitted items and/or services.

 ##### Full Request